Internet in Canada: File sharing

 In general, the unauthorized copying or distribution of copyrighted material, whether for profit or for personal use, is illegal under Canada's Copyright Act.
 However, certain exemptions are made for fair dealing copying of small portions of copyrighted works, for activities such as private study, criticism, and news reporting.
 Furthermore, the Act allows that the copying of sound recordings of musical works for the personal use is not copyright infringement.
 This is supported by a levy on blank recording media, which is distributed to record labels and musicians, although not evenly.
 While the unauthorized downloading or uploading of complete copyrighted works such as books, movies, or software is illegal under the Act, the situation regarding music files is more complex.

 Fibre optic networks

-Rogers FCI Broadband fiber optic buried in Ontario.
+Rogers FCI Broadband fibre optic buried in Ontario.

 Multiple providers, including Bell Canada and Rogers Communications in Eastern Canada, Telus Internet in BC and Alberta, and SaskTel in Saskatchewan have made investments into upgrading their infrastructure to provide last mile fibreoptic connectivity, or fibre to the home (FTTH).
 In December 2016, local company MNSi Telecom announced a $35 million fibre build in Windsor, Ontario.

 In July 2015, the CRTC ruled that major telecoms providing fibre to the home must allow smaller providers to purchase wholesale access to their networks.
 Bell Canada attempted to oppose the ruling, but failed.